mamedev/mame/docs/source/techspecs/device_rom_interface.rst

 **device_memory_interface**.
 If the device wants to actually use the memory interface for itself, remember that AS_0/AS_PROGRAM is used by the rom interface, and don't forget to upcall **memory_space_config**.

+For devices which have outputs that can be used to address ROMs but only to forward the data to another device for processing, it may be helpful to disable the interface when it is not required.
+This can be done by overriding **memory_space_config** to return an empty vector.